-For nearly 30 years, Zegrahm Expeditions has been bringing travelers to many of the world’s most remote destinations on all seven continents.
-As an adventure-focused tour operator, the company offers many benefits for those wanting unique experiences in some of the planet’s most fascinating places.
+For nearly 30 years, Zegrahm Expeditions has been taking travelers to the world’s most remote and remarkable destinations on all seven continents and offering unique experiences in some of the planet’s most fascinating places.

 On a Zegrahm small-ship cruise, you’ll get expert guidance, luxurious comfort, personalized attention, gourmet food, and a chance to make lasting friendships with like-minded people.

-In addition to being able to dock in secluded harbors that are off-limits to big cruise ships, the more intimate vessels Zegrahm charters give passengers a more authentic travel experience.
-Being part of a small group allows visitors to immerse themselves more deeply in the local culture, learn about the flora and fauna from the expedition staff, and make unforgettable memories in the process.
+In addition to being able to dock in secluded harbors that are off-limits to big cruise ships, Zegrahm’s fleet of chartered vessels offer a more intimate, authentic travel experience.
+Being part of a small group allows guests to immerse themselves more deeply in the local culture, learn about the flora and fauna from the expedition staff, and make unforgettable memories in the process.

 Here are 10 more benefits of small ship cruising

 with Zegrahm Expeditions

 If you’ve ever wanted to explore Antarctica’s rugged landscape, hike the wildflower-carpeted mountains of New Zealand’s Sub-Antarctic Islands, or cruise the Amazon River, a small ship voyage is an excellent way to make those dreams come true.